Nyanko-meow/.github/SECURITY.md

 users, and provides them with a chance to upgrade and/or update in order to protect their applications.

-For sensitive email communications, please use [Facebook](https://facebook.com/nyakko.neko).
+For sensitive communications, please use [Facebook](https://facebook.com/nyakko.neko).

 ## Policy